David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Compass Point Studios

-πŸ—’οΈ Note: The band completes the final core tracks for the debut album.
-David’s lyrics for ‘Crack City’ are particularly abrasive, reflecting his observations of urban decay and drug culture, delivered with a raw vocal intensity absent from his recent solo work.
+πŸ—’οΈ Notes: The band completes the final core tracks for the debut album.
+Bowie’s lyrics for ‘Crack City’ are particularly abrasive, reflecting his observations of urban decay and drug culture, delivered with a raw vocal intensity absent from his recent solo work.

 πŸ“… 1988-06-30